aturner-epcc/uknss-benchmark-ior_mdtest/README.ior.N10.md

 Read and write resuts must be reported from the same run;
 reporting the maximum read bandwidth from one run and the maximum write bandwidth from a different run is NOT valid.
-Write bandwidth has slightly higher importance for this test, so it is beneficial to report the results from the run with the highest write rate.

 # II.
 Running IOR